 Adam has appeared on the Today Show, and has twice been featured in the most emailed New York Times article of the week-- once as the author and once as the subject of the cover story, "Is giving the secret to getting ahead?"
 His studies have been highlighted in books such as David and Goliath by Malcolm Gladwell, Quiet by Susan Cain, Thrive by Arianna Huffington, and Drive and To Sell Is Human by Daniel Pink.

-Adam received his Ph.D. and M.S. from the University of Michigan in organizational psychology and his B.A. from Harvard University, magna cum laude with highest honors, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.
+Adam received his Ph.D. and M.S. from the University of Michigan in organizational psychology, finishing it in less than three years, and his B.A. from Harvard University, magna cum laude with highest honors, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.

 Adam's research focuses on work motivation, prosocial giving and helping behaviors, job design and meaningful work, initiative and proactivity, leadership, and burnout.
 He has earned numerous prestigious awards for distinguished scholarly achievement, including the Cummings Scholarly Achievement Award for early-to-mid-career contributions from the Academy of Management, the Distinguished Scientific Award for Early Career Contribution from the American Psychological Association, the Distinguished Early Career Contributions Award and the Owens Scholarly Achievement Award for the best publication in the field from the Society for Industrial and Organizational Psychology, and a fellowship from the National Science Foundation.
-He has published more than 60 articles in a wide range of leading management and psychology journals, and his pioneering research has introduced evidence-based techniques that increase performance and reduce burnout among engineers and sales professionals, enhance call center productivity, and motivate helping and safety behaviors among doctors, nurses, and lifeguards..
+He has published more than 60 articles in a wide range of leading management and psychology journals, and his pioneering research has introduced evidence-based techniques that increase performance and reduce burnout among engineers and sales professionals, enhance call center productivity, and motivate helping and safety behaviors among doctors, nurses, and lifeguards.
+At Wharton, he was granted tenure while still in his twenties.

 Before graduate school, Adam worked at Let’s Go Publications, where he set multiple company records for advertising sales and earned the Manager of the Year award.
 He is a former All-American and Junior Olympic springboard diver and performed for over a decade as a professional magician.
 For more details, see www.giveandtake.com